AISHWARYASN07/choco_house-project/README.md

          pip install -r requirements.txt

-4. Running the Application
+4. Run the Application by clicking the run on the top right corner
-Set the environment variable for Flask:

-      bash

-      export FLASK_APP=app.py
-      (On Windows, use set instead of export.)

-Run the application:

-     bash

-     flask run